rafelafrance/phenobase/README.md

 # phenobase ![Python application](https://github.com/rafelafrance/phenobase/workflows/CI/badge.svg)

-Classifiers for identifying phenology traits on images of plants
+Classifiers for identifying phenology traits on images of herbarium sheets.

 There is a lot of effort to digitize and annotate photographs of plant images and herbarium specimens.
 However, this effort is, up until now, mostly manual, error-prone, and labor-intensive resulting in only a fraction of these images being fully annotated.
 This project uses neural networks to automate the annotation of some biologically significant traits related to [phenology](https://en.wikipedia.org/wiki/Phenology): flowering, fruiting, leaf-out, etc.

 The basic steps are:

 1. Obtain a database of plant images with corresponding annotations.
-   1. Make sure we can parse the annotations into classifiable traits.
-   2. Clean and filter the images with annotations to contain only angiosperm records.
-   3. Make sure we have an associated phylogenetic order for each specimen.
-   4. Each specimen must have exactly one image associated with it.
-More than one image creates confusion as to which image contains the trait.
+   1. I'm using data from the [iDigBio](https://www.idigbio.org/) project to get the URL of images to download.
+      1. Clean the database to only contain records with a single Angiosperm herbarium sheet, that also contain phenology annotations.
+   2. We can either use the records from above that are pre-identified or have experts annotate the images.
+The later is preferable.
 2. Train a neural network(s) to recognize the traits.
 We are using the [pytorch](https://pytorch.org/) library to build the neural networks.
-   1. Supervised multi-class multi-label classifiers.
-   2. I am starting with pretrained models and then using transfer learning and fine-tuning to train them for these data.
+I am also, using models and scripts from [HuggingFace](https://huggingface.co/docs/transformers/model_doc/vit_mae).
+   1. Because it can be difficult to get a significant amount of quality annotations I'm using masked [autoencoders](https://arxiv.org/abs/2111.06377v2) for a pretraining step.
+   2. Use the encoding part of the masked autoencoder as a backbone for the actual phenology trait classifier.
-3. Use the neural networks to annotate images.
+3. Use the trained neural networks to annotate images _en masse_.

+## Stay tuned

+Coming soon!

+- More thrills
+- More spills
+- More explanations of what I'm actually doing here.

 ## Setup